an4kein/nakat/README.md

 ```

 ![stopservice](2019-04-27-04-19-33.png)

-Use a switch variable in the above function to add the ability of stopping a service as well

 Accept a PID parameter too.
 If a PID is passed to the function, attempt should be made only to stop a process.